Dina Pronicheva: Later life

 Dina Pronicheva returned to Babi Yar every year after the war, and appears to have addressed a crowd there on the 25th anniversary of the massacre.
 In 1967, during their preparations for a trial of former members of Sonderkommando 4a, officials in the West German city of Darmstadt apparently asked the Prosecutor's Office in Kiev to question Pronicheva.
 The result of this deposition was a brief report in Russian, including the questions posed to her, dated February 9, 1967.
 This version incorrectly states that it is based on testimony given at a war crimes trial in 1945 rather than 1946.

 In fiction

 Pronicheva's story is referenced in D.M.
 Thomas' 1981 novel The White Hotel.
 Thomas' 1988 memoir Memories and Hallucinations discusses the usage of Pronicheva's story.

+Historiographic Issues

+Forming a coherent version of Dina Pronicheva's life is hindered by multiple contradictory verbal and written witness testimonies given about the Nazi occupation of Kiev.

+Karel C. Berkhoff attributes several reasons for the contradictions in Dina's testimonies: official censorship, self-censorship, and undue editorial license.
+Berkhoff also states that "it looks as if she may have given in to pretrial pressure from the Kiev tribunal prosecution to say certain things."
+Pronicheva later stated in West Germany that she never wrote her testimony down herself.